-“In a fun way, it’s kind of a dangerous alcohol,” says Max Soh, general manager and beverage director of New York’s recently opened Korean restaurant Oiji.
-“On average, soju is about 20 percent ABV, which is between hard liquor and wine.
+Starch or grain aside, soju’s the go-to booze for Korean celebrations.
+Its vaguely sweet, milky flavor makes drinking an entire bottle easy.
+“In a fun way, it’s kind of a dangerous alcohol,” says Max Soh, general manager and beverage director of New York’s intimate and chic Korean restaurant Oiji.
+“On average, soju is about 20% ABV, which is between hard liquor and wine.
 You’re drinking it and it kind of sneaks up on you.
 The next thing you know, the bottle is gone.”

 Soh says the tradition of drinking a bottle of soju is ingrained from a young age.
 “It’s not the best liquor in the world, but it’s a social thing,” he says.
 “A little green bottle, shot glasses around.
 We serve each other and you have to pour it with two hands for older people and you have to receive it with two hands from the older people.
-There are a lot of little things like that.”
+There are a lot of little traditions like that.”